Let's draw a rose in black and white using only a standard HB graphite pencil.

 Start with a light wavy line.
 That represents the stem of the rose.
 Then draw a chalice-shaped curve, which is the basic line of the head of the rose.

 The final shape of your rose will depend on this initial chalice shape.

-If it is slim and longer, your rose will have a prolonged elegant shape.
+If it is slim and long, your rose will have a prolonged elegant shape.
 If the chalice is short and fat, the shape of your rose will be similar.